paulhuggett/ifx/docs/index.md

 | b    | f<sub>2</sub> | text               |
 | c    | f<sub>3</sub> | text, data, rodata |

-The fragment associated with each definition holds the sections shown in the diagram below.
+The [fragment]() associated with each definition holds the sections shown in the diagram below.
 To hopefully make the diagrams below easier to follow, I have color-coded each of the sections associated with each of the three fragments (below).

 ![Database Representation](images/db.svg)

-(The “extent” type used to connect the definition to its fragment is how pstore describes the address and size of variable-length structures such as fragments.
+(The [extent](https://codedocs.xyz/paulhuggett/pstore2/structpstore_1_1extent.html) type used to connect the definition to its fragment is how pstore describes the address and size of variable-length structures such as fragments.
 These dotted lines represent connections within the database address space, not heap pointers.)

 ### Scan

 The linker’s “scan” tasks are primarily responsible for performing symbol resolution, but other work also happens here.

 During symbol resolution we consider each definition and decide whether to create a new symbol or discard it according to the [symbol resolution rules](https://github.com/SNSystems/llvm-project-prepo/wiki/%5Brld%5D-Symbol-resolution-rules).
+We also connect external fixups to symbols.

-For each retained definition with more than one section, a [pstore::sparse\_array<>](https://codedocs.xyz/paulhuggett/pstore2/classpstore_1_1repo_1_1sparse__array.html) is allocated where the available indices correspond to the fragment’s sections.
+For each retained definition with more than one section, a [pstore::sparse\_array<>](https://codedocs.xyz/paulhuggett/pstore2/classpstore_1_1sparse__array.html#details) is allocated where the available indices correspond to the fragment’s sections.
 That is, fragment f<sub>1</sub> has text and data sections so we allocate a sparse array with two members; fragment f<sub>3</sub> has text, data, and rodata so its sparse array has three members. f<sub>2</sub> has only a single section so therefore has no internal fixups.
 This means that we do not need a corresponding sparse array for this fragment and its value is `nullptr` (as shown by the “earth ground” symbol ⏚).

 At this stage, the value of each array member is `nullptr`.